Biography

 News

-Our work "Entanglement accelerates quantum simulation" [arXiv:2406.02379], in collaboration with Prof. Andrew M. Childs from the University of Maryland and Prof. You Zhou from Fudan University, has been presented as a QIP 2025 contributed talk.
+Our work "Entanglement accelerates quantum simulation", in collaboration with Prof. Andrew M. Childs from the University of Maryland and Prof. You Zhou from Fudan University, has been published in Nature Physics as a cover article.

 ... see all News